mdepx/mdepx/Documentation/timer.md

 The MDX timer is a simple software timer built around mdx_callout framework.
 The implementation features periodic operation, so unlike callouts, the mdx timer automatically restarts after specified period has elapsed.
+MDX timer is currently used for the uptime counter only.

 ## Methods